-We have entered into the License Agreement with our investment adviser, pursuant to which our investment adviser has agreed to grant us a royalty-free non-exclusive license to use the name "PennantPark."
-Under the

-License Agreement, we will have the right to use the "PennantPark" name for so long as PennantPark Investment Advisers or one of its affiliates remains our investment adviser.
-In addition, we will pay PennantPark Administration, an affiliate of PennantPark Investment Advisers, our allocable portion of overhead and other expenses incurred by PennantPark Administration in performing its obligations under the Administration Agreement, including rent and our allocable portion of the cost of our chief financial officer and chief compliance officer and their respective staffs.
+We have entered into a royalty-free license agreement with our investment adviser, pursuant to which our investment adviser has agreed to grant us a non-exclusive license to use the name "Pennant."
+Under the license agreement, we will have the right to use the "Pennant" name for so long as Pennant Investment Advisers or one of its affiliates remains our investment adviser.
+In addition, we will pay Pennant Administration, an affiliate of Pennant Investment Advisers, our allocable portion of overhead and other expenses incurred by Pennant Administration in performing its obligations under the administration agreement, including rent and our allocable portion of the cost of our chief financial officer and chief compliance officer and their respective staffs.
 These arrangements create conflicts of interest that our board of directors must monitor.